adlersantos/adlersantos.github.io/_posts/2017-03-31-machine-learning-entropy-and-classification.md

 Information gain still makes sense here.
 But it must represent a numerical feature's "closeness" to the target variable.
 Instead of using entropy as a measure of disorder (or order) with regards to the categorical target values, we use _variance_ as a measure of closeness to the target value.

-A feature will have a high variance if its values do not behave as the target values behave: when the feature increases (decreases) in value, the target must also increase (decrease) in value.
+A feature will have a high variance if its values do not behave as the target values behave.
+Low variance occurs when the feature increases (decreases) in value, the target also increases (decrease) in value.
 In other words, the counterpart of information gain in regression problems is _correlation_.

 Here's a table outlining which quantities are analogous to each other between classification and regression problems.